Updated June 2026

 Red Flags I've Seen from Other Buyers

 I've competed against other "cash buyers" on dozens of deals.
-Three patterns that should make you walk:
+Three patterns should make you slow down and ask better questions:

-• The assignment fee grab - They sign a contract, then try to assign it to another buyer for a $10-20K fee.
-You end up closing with someone you never met.
-Ask upfront: "Are you the actual buyer, or are you wholesaling this?"
+• Unclear assignment language - They sign a contract, then reserve the right to assign it to another buyer.
+Ask upfront: "Are you the actual buyer, or are you wholesaling this contract?"

 How to Verify a Cash Buyer Is Legitimate